 Parking Areas and Access Ways

 All parking areas and access ways shall be designed, constructed, sealed and drained in accordance with the standards nominated in DCP 2014 Guidelines - Engineering Guidelines and the Australian Standard AS2890.

+A design plan for parking areas and access ways shall be submitted to Lake Macquarie City Council.

 All parking areas and access ways, line marking and signage shall be completed prior to the issue of an Occupation Certificate.

 Concrete Footpath

 Concrete footpaths 1.2 metres wide shall be constructed/reconstructed along the full length of the street frontage at the cost of the person having the benefit of the consent.
 Concrete footpaving shall be constructed in accordance with Lake Macquarie City Council standard drawing EGSD-301 which is available from Councils website.

+A design plan for concrete footpaths 1.2 metres wide along the full length of the street frontage shall be submitted to Lake Macquarie City Council.
+No works shall commence prior to the issue of a Public Works Certificate in accordance with s138 of the Roads Act 1993.

 An approval under s138 of the Roads Act 1993 shall be obtained from Council prior to the issue of any Construction Certificate for those works.
 No works shall commence prior to the issue of a Construction Certificate.